kf-cuanschutz/NVIDIA_Grace_Hopper_benchmarking_logs_/Grace_Hopper_System_Description/System_Description.md

 * The system has about 480G CPU RAM
 * Here is a link to the CPU [model](https://www.arm.com/products/silicon-ip-cpu/neoverse/neoverse-v2)
 * According to nvidia-smi, the GPU chip is  NVIDIA GH200 with global memory 574.5GB.
+* The OS distribution is Ubuntu 22.04.4 and the kernel is 6.5.0-1019-nvidia-64k, suitable for the arm64 architecture.

 [1] Further links to nvidia-smi: https://developer.download.nvidia.com/compute/DCGM/docs/nvidia-smi-367.38.pdf